 A strong proponent of pluralism and innovation, Rabbi Gottfried is a board member and member of the publishing team of Bayit, a collaborative community of clergy, liturgists, artists and educators that is committed to creating tools for Jewish life in the 21st century.
 She is an alumna of Clal's Rabbis Without Borders and LEAP fellowships, where she trained to help people access Jewish wisdom and culture, and be Jewish in ways that fit their worldview and enhance their lives.

 Rabbi Gottfried has been involved in the interfaith community in Metro Atlanta for more than twenty years, and has served as a volunteer in many multi-faith organizations, including the Neshama Interfaith Center.
 Deeply committed to social justice, she is an activist and volunteer in the LGBTQ+ community, working with SOJOURN and Georgia Equality, as well as an advisory board member and volunteer with the Jewish Climate Action Network of Georgia (JCAN-GA).
 Rabbi Gottfried is a member of the Atlanta Rabbinical Association (ARA) and the Reconstructionist Rabbinical Association (RRA).

-Gottfried is the author of Found in Translation: Common Words of Uncommon Wisdom.
-She is currently working on a collection of creative nonfiction that includes stories and poems about her 25+ years as a parent and rabbi.
+Gottfried is the author of Found in Translation: Common Words of Uncommon Wisdom, and is currently working on a collection of creative nonfiction that includes stories and poems about her more than 25 years as a parent and rabbi.